 Our Guide to the Best Kayaks for Beginners

-Quick take: A high-quality fishing kayak sold at an entry level price.
+Quick take: A high-quality, versatle fishing kayak sold at an affordable price.

 It’s actually a rebranded version of a older model—the Wilderness Systems Tarpon 120—but the Pescador is sold at half the cost.
 The Pescador allows beginners to enjoy a higher level of quality without investing an arm and a leg.

-The most common criticism of the Pescador 12 was the weight of the kayak—some users found it difficult to manage alone.
+The one real flaw of the Pescador 12 is the overall weight of the vessel.
+If you’re not particularly strong, it can be difficult to manage alone.
 Smaller individuals may have to enlist the help of a friend to carry this kayak.
-That weight factor has a lot to do with the stability of the boat, but it can make portage a bit less convenient.
+That weight factor has a lot to do with the stability of the boat, but it can certainly make portage a bit less convenient.

 2. Sun Dolphin Aruba 10

 Quick take: An inexpensive sit-in kayak with a lot of bang for your buck.

 Though all kayaks are fun to use, “recreational” kayaks occupy a special class of their own, and make up the largest group of kayaks sold.
 Recreational kayaks are generally designed for flatwater—either lakes or slow moving rivers.

 Our top pick for beginning recreational kayakers is the Sun Dolphin Aruba 10.
 This inexpensive kayak is currently one of the most popular models among new paddlers, and earns high ratings across the Internet.
 We think it’s a steal, and offers loads of value.